msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 And logically there exists global hostfile.
 In my case it was there: `/etc/ansible/hosts`.

 #### Parameterized configuration
-Also possible to override both local/global config.cfg and hostfile location by in two ways:
+Also possible to override both local/global config.cfg and hostfile location in two ways.

- 1. sdf sdf
+#####
+ 1. by explisit passing special parameters to `ansible` executable:
+ 3. by providing enviroupment variable

 (`/etc/ansible/hosts`).
 Or per command you can feed own crafted config file(by passing `-i <path>` parameter).
 Or by enviroupment variable: `export ANSIBLE_HOSTS=~/hosts`.
 This way Ansible configuration is portable.
 Lets edit my default by adding out Lightsail node: